MNYS GRANT PROGRAMS ON HOLD UNTIL FURTHER NOTICE

-Over thirty Leadership Development Grants have been awarded that have supported a wide range of events, resource centers, and collegial groups.
+Over thirty Leadership Development Grants have been awarded, which have supported a wide range of events, resource centers, and collegial groups.
 Individuals have also received grants that have help strengthen their skills as leaders in our church.

 - Pr.
 Marc Herbst, on behalf of the Western Nassau Conference, received $4,550 to host a workshop entitled "An Understanding of Jesus in His Jewish Context: A Workshop for Preachers, Teachers, Bible Study Leaders and Religious Educations, and Anyone Interested in Understanding the Gospels" with Dr. Amy-Jill Levine, Professor of New Testament and Jewish Studies at Vanderbilt University.

 - Pr.
-Richard Hill has received a $7,500 grant for a one-day conference for pastors and lay leaders on church growth.
+Richard Hill received a $7,500 grant for a one-day conference for pastors and lay leaders to discuss church growth.

-- Mr. Roberto Lara Aranda has received a $1,500 grant to assist with expenses related to being a presenter for an interfaith conference with The Theological Community of Mexico through the ELC of Mexico.
+- Mr. Roberto Lara Aranda received a $1,500 grant to assist with expenses related to being a presenter for an interfaith conference with The Theological Community of Mexico, through the ELC of Mexico.

 - Pr.
-Danielle Miller has been granted $2,200 towards obtaining a Certificate in Transformational Architecture through The Hatchery, an organization that focuses on training leaders to develop innovative, sustainable models of church.
+Danielle Miller was granted $2,200 towards obtaining a Certificate in Transformational Architecture through The Hatchery, an organization that focuses on training leaders to develop innovative, sustainable models of church.

 - Pr.
-Samuel Silaban, has been granted $3,000 to help with voice and public speaking coaching with Cecilia deWolf, a professional in live communication.
+Samuel Silaban was granted $3,000 to help with voice and public speaking coaching with Cecilia deWolf, a professional in live communication.

-- Joyce Stahl, on behalf of the Peconic Conference, has been granted $2,500 for an Art and Worship weekend on May 6-7, 2017.
-Stephanie Burke, a liturgical artist from North Carolina, will lead this event.
+- Joyce Stahl, on behalf of the Peconic Conference, was granted $2,500 for an Art and Worship weekend on May 6-7, 2017.
+Stephanie Burke, a liturgical artist from North Carolina, led this event.

-- Synod Deacon Diogenes Vazquetelles-Trujillo has been granted $3,000 to defray the cost of attendance at Lutheran Theological Seminary at Philadelphia, where he is currently enrolled and completing the requirements for a Master of Arts in Public Leadership.
+- Synod Deacon Diogenes Vazquetelles-Trujillo was granted $3,000 to defray the cost of attendance at Lutheran Theological Seminary at Philadelphia, where he is currently enrolled and completing the requirements for a Master of Arts in Public Leadership.

-- Dr. William Rusch has been granted $1,000 to attend a conference in which he was invited to participate, "Luther: A Catholic Re-reading in an Ecumenical Perspective" in Rome, February 2017.
+- Dr. William Rusch was granted $1,000 to attend a conference in which he was invited to participate, "Luther: A Catholic Re-reading in an Ecumenical Perspective" in Rome, February 2017.

 - Pr.
-Jonathan Pryer has been granted $2,000 to attend Stephen Ministry Leadership training.
+Jonathan Pryer was granted $2,000 to attend Stephen Ministry Leadership training.

 - Pr.
-John Flack has been awarded $6,000 grant for a third year of TCEK (Theological Continuing Education at Koinonia), an intensive and focused, theological continuing education program for rostered leaders.
+John Flack was awarded a $6,000 grant for a third year of TCEK (Theological Continuing Education at Koinonia), an intensive and focused, theological continuing education program for rostered leaders.

 - Pr.
 Chryll Crews and Pr.
-Justin Lathrop have both been awarded $3,000 to attend an Executive Skills Workshop for Church Leaders at Spirit of the Desert Retreat Center in Carefree, Arizona.
+Justin Lathrop were both been awarded $3,000 to attend an Executive Skills Workshop for Church Leaders at Spirit of the Desert Retreat Center in Carefree, Arizona.

-- Rev. Joel Brandt, on behalf of LARC (Lutheran Anglican Roman Catholic dialogue), has been awarded $2,000 for two events in 2017 to commemorating the 500th Anniversary of the Reformation.
+- Rev. Joel Brandt, on behalf of LARC (Lutheran Anglican Roman Catholic dialogue), was awarded $2,000 for two events in 2017, to commemorating the 500th Anniversary of the Reformation.

-- Pastor Joanne Bond has been awarded $5,000 for a Youth Ministry Seminar that is open to pastors, deacons, and youth leaders throughout the synod.
+- Pastor Joanne Bond was awarded $5,000 for a Youth Ministry Seminar that is open to pastors, deacons, and youth leaders throughout the synod.

 - Pastor Rich Hill has received $2,000 for a Building Men for Christ training event on November 12, 2016.

 - Pastor Daniel Peter Penumaka, with Pr.
-Jeffrey Kolbo, have been awarded $5,000 to open a Center for Christian Spiritual Renewal that will provide seminars, panel discussions, revival meetings, annual lectures, liturgical workshops and published materials.
+Jeffrey Kolbo, were awarded $5,000 to open a Center for Christian Spiritual Renewal.
+Which will provide seminars, panel discussions, revival meetings, annual lectures, liturgical workshops and published materials.

-- Pastor Kimberly Wilson received an indiviudal grant for $3,000 to be trained and certified as a spiritual director.
+- Pastor Kimberly Wilson received an individual grant for $3,000 to be trained and certified as a spiritual director.

-- Deacon Gary Schaeffer recieved $2,100 to attend two one-week training sessions that equip executive leaders with less than five years experience in non-profit ministires.
+- Deacon Gary Schaeffer received $2,100 to attend two one-week training sessions that equip executive leaders with fewer than five years experience in non-profit ministries.

 - Pastor Flora Hartford was awarded a $2,500 grant to help her in attending the 2016 Festival of Homiletics.

-- Pastors Paul Egensteiner and Fred McElderry received $7,500 to convene a group event which uses the church’s rich heritage to shed light on contemporary challenges.
+- Pastors Paul Egensteiner and Fred McElderry received $7,500 to convene a group event that uses the churchs' rich heritage to shed light on contemporary challenges.